• Skip to primary navigation

 Eat the World

-The Swedish Våfflor traditionally are thin and particularly known for their classic heart shape.
+These thin, heart-shaped Swedish Våfflor are perfect for an easy and delicious treat with only a few ingredients and minimal prep.
 They even have their own special day on March 25th- Våffeldagen (Waffle Day)!

 If the batter is too thick, whisk in a splash or two more of milk.
 If too thin, add a little more flour (be careful not to add too much or the waffles will lose their light texture).